markmi/acpphint/README.md

 Changes
 - Adjust a FreeBSD libstdc++ makefile.\*'s for Running on a HoneyComb.
-  Add files from a run in to acpphint_example_data/HoneyComb-FBSD/ .
+  Add files from a run into acpphint_example_data/HoneyComb-FBSD/ .
   Also add *.gp files for this.

-- Adjust a FreeBSD libc++ makefile.\*'s for Running on a HoneyComb.
+- Adjust FreeBSD libc++ makefile.\*'s for Running on a HoneyComb.
   (The variant for still using g++12.)
 No data files or *.gp files yet.

+- Later: Add data files for libc++ .

+- Later: Adjust libc++ related cpulockdown make.* file.
+Add files from a run into acpphint_example_data/HoneyComb-FBSD/ .
+No *.gp files for it yet.

 ###### [0.1.29] 2023-Jan-30         . . .
 2023-???-?? (final)
 Additions